sormeeri/TAP-Poll-Mode-Driver/README.md

 note:This command installs a flow rule on port 0 that matches Ethernet + IPv4 + UDP packets and sends them to queue 0.

 # run tcp replay
-first download tcpleplay from github source https://github.com/appneta/tcpreplay/releases/tag/v4.5.1 then extract the file and run it and the same terminal type the following command
+Then, we should clone tcpreplay from the https://github.com/appneta/tcpreplay/releases/tag/v4.5.1 to use it in our project.
+After downloading tcpreplay-4.5.1.tar.gz and installing it, we open a new terminal and run the following code in the same terminal.
 ```shell
 ./configure --disable-tuntap
 make